Hugh1996/naval-conquest/README.md

 #### Solved Bugs

- - When running the game, I was getting KeyError for the player name that was input.
-I discovered this was due to calling player type as opposed to player_name variable.
+ - While running the game, I encountered a KeyError related to the player's name input.
+I realized that this issue stemmed from mistakenly referencing the player type instead of the player_name variable.

+ - Additionally, I observed a problem when attempting to input a set of coordinates.
+The game incorrectly indicated that the coordinates had already been guessed by the player if they had been used by the computer before.
+This glitch was traced back to errors in the functionality of the valid_coordinates and player_input functions.

 #### Unfixed Bugs

+- No unfixed bugs.

 ## Deployment